 Mention a Person/Team- Mention a person or team to send them a notification

-Link to Record- Add a direct link to an app's record
+Link to Record- Add a direct link to a Table's record

 Insert Image- Add images to your page